Mechanacor3/TaleCraft/README.md

 # TaleCraft

 An interactive, agentic web app powered by OpenAI to create AI-driven storyboards and short videos, enabling easy, user-driven storytelling.
+The frontend now uses a tabbed layout so you can jump between stages of the workflow without losing context.

 ## Integration Testing